fcocquemas/rdatastream/README.md

       CCY       DATE                DISPNAME FREQUENCY       MV      P SYMBOL 1  U$ 2007-06-04 INTERNATIONAL BUS.MCHS.
 D 157733.1 106.23  U:IBM

 You can also specify several tickers and date ranges instead of a single date.
-For instance, let's add Microsoft (`"@MSFT"`, NASDAQ tickers are preceeded by `"@"`), and let's look from June 4th, 2007 to June 4th, 2009 at the monthly frequency.
+For instance, let's add Microsoft (`"@MSFT"`, NASDAQ tickers are preceded by `"@"`), and let's look from June 4th, 2007 to June 4th, 2009 at the monthly frequency.

     dat <- ds(user, c("U:IBM", "@MSFT"), c("P", "MV"),
               fromDate = "2007-06-04", toDate = "2009-06-04", period = "M")